MBE FBE Design Goal

 - granting of waiver through the CDB Good Faith Effort process.

 The CDB will notify A/E’s and construction contractors whose bids or proposals are being evaluated for responsiveness and fail to meet minority, women and veteran business goals.
 Those firms contacted will be given the opportunity to cure the deficiency by contracting with additional certified minority, women and veteran owned businesses.
 A waiver may be granted if an A/E or construction contractor provides acceptable evidence to CDB that a good faith effort was made to find sufficient minority, women, or veteran owned business enterprises willing and able to perform the work.
+Link -

 Public Act 99-0462

 Office of Fair Employment Practices call: (312) 814-6290